7 tips to help with the Medicare donut hole

 They can tell you if you may be able to get better prices on prescriptions at a different pharmacy, by mail or by getting different quantities (like a 90-day supply instead of a 30-day supply).

 If you have an online account for your health plan, look around for a calculator tool where you can put in the prescriptions you take and how much you need.
 It’ll tell you how much it’s going to cost you at different pharmacies.
-It might not be cheapest at the drugstore on the corner.
+It might not be cheapest at the corner drugstore.

 Or they may have a rewards program that can help you save money.